edg3/clean-fitness/README.md

 - Goal: This isn't to tell you what you shouldn't have in your diet; rather assist you in 'watching' your diet for yourself.
 For this reason, reports will be very simplified - the aim is to try help you follow a good routine of income, etc. Kinda why I want to make this possible to manage recipes as it can become the 'one stop shop' for knowledge needed in this regard

 [Logic flaw: it's lovely to get the calories information with ease for things, but it isn't super successful.
 I would believe I need to put in the data interaction to 'add your own' but also how do we properly track things here?
 I don't want to have to weight each portion of the food I'm eating to generate a viable number here.
 It will work with the recipe interaction, but I figure it should be a ball-park use for calories tracking]

+# Ideas Cancelled
+- possibly store photos in app DB
+- Spotify
+- Relaxed version - you choose the 'intense' Routine, or a 'relaxed' routine; manage them yourse;
+- Suggestion protein + carbs you have after exercise; will just be 'Remember to boost your protein and carbs a little' message after